How Much Could My Medical Negligence Claim Be Worth?

 For instance medical negligence cancer payouts range between £20,000 – £50,000.
 Some cases however, can settle for over £100,000 depending on the type of cancer the victim is suffering from, if there was an earlier misdiagnosis, the stage it was eventually diagnosed at and the impact on the person’s life it has had.

 Special damages consider the impact of the harm suffered on the finances of the victim of negligent treatment.
 In such cases, receipts or other proofs of expenses made either on equipment or other rehabilitative devices are very vital to help your solicitor determine your compensation worth.
 These damages include cost of drugs, travel costs due to medical appointments, adaptation to accommodation change and costs incurred, payments for special care, loss of earnings or some special equipment.
-The objective is to as much as possible return the victim to his earlier state before the occurrence of the life-changing situation.
+The objective is to effectively return the victim to his earlier state before the occurrence of the life-changing situation.

 Average Compensation Amount For Several Cases